1. The Core Computation: Dopamine and Prediction

 | Belonging | Loneliness, rejection, abandonment | Connection, acceptance, love |

-| Disgust | Moral violation, contamination | Purity, integrity, alignment |
+| Values | Moral violation, contamination | Purity, integrity, alignment |

 | Curiosity | Boredom, stagnation, disengagement | Interest, flow, discovery |